 7. Pray to the Fantasy Football Gods

 Sorry, folks.
-Sadly, none of the aforementioned tips and techniques are a full-proof way to win; you need a little luck on your side.
-Last year, everyone who took David Johnson or Odell Beckham probably had a down season.
-Yes, I was one of those people.
+Sadly, none of the aforementioned tips and techniques are a full-proof way to win; you need a little luck and a lot of touchdowns on your side.
+Last year, everyone who took Le’Veon Bell or Devonta Freeman probably had a bad fantasy football season.
+(Yes, I was one of those people.)
 You can have a championship caliber team in Week 1, but be totally dismantled by Week 13.
 The best we can do is drop to our knees, and hope someone is listening.
 Fantasy football is a gamble, but it sure is one hell of a good time.